-Small Company Value Fund Investment Objective
+Small Company Value Fund

-The Fund seeks long-term capital appreciation.
 The Fund's Board of Trustees can change this investment objective without a shareholder vote.
-Principal Investment Strategies

 ■ at least 80% of the Fund's net assets in equity securities of small-capitalization companies.

 The Fund is a feeder fund that invests substantially all of its assets in the Small Company Value Portfolio, a master portfolio with a substantially identical investment objective and substantially similar investment strategies.
 We may invest in additional master portfolios, in other Wells Fargo Funds, or directly in a portfolio of securities.